 Bottled water may seem like a better option, but bottled water is not always contaminant-free.
 A lot of bottled water is tap water that has gone through minimal or no processing.
 Or, depending on the bottled water brand you choose, you could be drinking water that has gone through the reverse osmosis process.
 If you are, you are spending much more per gallon than if you owned a reverse osmosis system yourself.

 Why should you use Kinetico Reverse Osmosis?

-Kinetico offers reverse osmosis systems that are certified to reduce more contaminants than other comparable systems.
-We also provide customizable RO systems where you can include filter cartridges for specific contaminant removal or to add minerals for taste.
+Kinetico offers reverse osmosis systems that are third-party certified to reduce more contaminants than other comparable systems.
+We also provide customizable RO systems that allow you to include filter cartridges for specific contaminant removal or to add minerals for taste.
 Whether your home needs a point-of-entry reverse osmosis system to remove impurities from all the water that enters your home, or a point-of-use reverse osmosis system to provide your family with high-quality, contaminant-free water for drinking and cooking, Kinetico has an option to meet your needs.

 The Kinetico K5 Drinking Water Station

 The Kinetico K5 Drinking Water Station is a seven-stage reverse osmosis system featuring QuickFlo technology to provide a constant flow of high-quality water whenever you need it.
 In fact, Kinetico’s K5 produces more water faster than any other reverse osmosis system in its class.

 The K5 with a water on water tank is also one of the few reverse osmosis systems that is third-party certified for PFOS/PFOA removal.